samto6/tasknet/README.md

 ### Account

 **Q: Why don't I have a password?**
 A: TaskNet uses passwordless authentication via magic links.
-This is more secure and convenient – no passwords to remember or steal.
+This is more secure and convenient, as there are no passwords to remember or steal.

 **Q: Can I change my email address?**
 A: Currently, email addresses cannot be changed.
 Contact support if you need assistance.